typst/typst/tests/typ/layout/list-marker.typ

 - a bad marker

 ---
-// Error: 19-21 must contain at least one marker
+// Error: 19-21 array must contain at least one marker
 #set list(marker: ())